mika1511/Task-Manager/README.md

 ## 👤 Author

 **Bhumika Deshmukh**

-Built as a portfolio project demonstrating production-grade backend engineering with microservices architecture, distributed messaging, and real-time systems.

----

 <p align="center">
   <strong>⭐ If this project demonstrates solid backend engineering, consider giving it a star!</strong>